 Students residing in the apartments are expected to clean all areas of their apartments, including their own bathrooms.
-At the beginning of the year, a small cleaning kit will be supplied to each apartment, however, students are responsible to purchase reasonable cleaning supplies throughout the year to maintain the cleanliness of their apartments.
+Students are responsible to purchase reasonable cleaning supplies throughout the year to maintain the cleanliness of their apartments.
 Bathrooms should be cleaned with regularity and kitchens should not have exposed food or dirty dishes pile up.
 Students are expected to keep their apartments in good, well-maintained condition.
 Providence reserves the right to inspect rooms at any time, and may impose cleaning/sanitation warnings or fines upon students who do not keep their rooms in a reasonably well-maintained condition.